 As my son said, this is what we do Mom, other Marine bases get a “..whole lot more IDF’s” (indirect fire) it’s our job.
 So as a good Marine Mom, I go on and want to remember the young men and women as they took time out for this very fun video.
 I think they would want their families to remember them this way, with a smile on their face, taking a break from the seriousness of their jobs.

 Now for a version the Marines REALLY like to watch.
 Before you watch it, here’s a little bit of background.
 For obvious, logistics and otherwise, most Marines and soldiers don’t have internet access and they rely on other forms of electronic entertainment.
-For example, my sons group had an electronic library of specific downloaded YouTube videos.
+For example, my sons group had a “Deployment Drive”.
+This is a portable hard drive loaded with an electronic library of specific downloaded YouTube videos, games and movies

-Many times a day this particular Call Me Maybe video by the Miami Dolphin cheerleaders was watched, he had it memorized and knew what cheerleader came on at what time.
+The the Miami Dolphin cheerleaders version was watched SEVERAL times a day, my son said he had it memorized and knew what cheerleader came on at what time.
 The look on his face when he talked about this song at the dinner table was priceless.
 Can you just guess why it’s popular with a bunch of testosterone filled young men, in the middle of a desert, in Afghanistan?

 Hey, the stress over there is hard enough, 12 hour+ days, seven days a week.
-Whatever can take their mind off insurgents for a little while is fine with me.
+Whatever can take their mind off terrorists and people who want to kill them for a little while is fine with me.

 - Two Marines killed in Afghanistan from Yuma (yumasun.com)